DrainerHUB/MinecraftDLCs/README.md

 ##### SalHack
 * SalHack is a really popular client among 1.12.2 players.
 This is an improved version, Creepy SalHack.
 ##### Impact
 * Impact is an insanely popular client specially for new anarchy players.
-It's often considered the free alternative to Future client.
+It's often considered the free alternative to Future client(even it says it doesnt support cracked or non-prem launchers, but its completely FALSE).
 ##### Wurst+ 3
 * Wurst+ 3 had an epic duel with Phobos (basically watch wifies' vid on it).
 It too had an overpowered CrystalAura.
 ##### Ares